VNthcong520712/CPV301_G1_Project/README.md

 pip install -r requirements.txt
 ```

-**Note:**
+**Notes:**
-- The `dlib` library requires CMake to build during installation, so make sure CMake is installed and added to PATH.
+- The `dlib` library requires CMake and C++ Build Tools to build during installation, so make sure both are installed and added to your PATH.
 - If you encounter errors installing `dlib`, check your CMake and Visual Studio Build Tools installation, or consider using a pre-built wheel from [https://pypi.org/project/dlib/#files](https://pypi.org/project/dlib/#files).

 ---